The woman behind South Korea's incoming president Yoon Suk-yeol

 She had famously organised two of South Korea's most expensive exhibitions, one featuring the works of American abstract painter Mark Rothko and the other, Swiss sculptor Alberto Giacometti.
 Both drew a lot of praise and positive reviews.

-In media interviews, Ms Kim said she has been interested in art since a young age and naturally decided to start a business to promote the value of art.
+In media interviews, Ms Kim said she had been interested in art since a young age and naturally decided to start a business to promote the value of art.

 Her company's motto is to "awaken the spirit with culture" and her goal is to "create a positive influence in the cultural sector".